effl-lab/effl-lab.github.io/content/docs/How to Join?/graduate.md

 weight: 1
 ---

-We have 2--3 openings, through [Graduate School of AI](https://ai.postech.ac.kr).
+We have only 1 opening remaining, through [Graduate School of AI](https://ai.postech.ac.kr).
-(as of October 2023)
+(as of October 28th, 2023)

 Please [email Jaeho](jaeho.lee@postech.ac.kr) with your